Mehni/Elemental-Boomalopes/README.md

-B18 update made possible by HarryDicks v1.0 update by Alias v1.1, v1.2 and Elemental Rats (1.1 and up) update by Timmotus
+B18 update made possible by HarryDicks v1.0 update by Alias v1.1, v1.2 and Elemental Boomrats (1.1 and up) update by Timmotus